Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachinePostProcessing.md

 5. In the [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html), choose __Add Extension > CinemachinePostProcessing__, then configre the Profile asset to have the effects you want when this CinemachineCamera is live.

+> [!NOTE]
+> In some cases, particularly when blending to and from empty profiles, it's possible to get a sudden change or pop in the effects.
+If this happens, the best solution is to avoid blending to and from empty profiles: add effects with default settings.
+If this is not practical, then you can add `CINEMACHINE_TRANSPARENT_POST_PROCESSING_BLENDS` to your project's scripting defines.
+However, this will have the side effect of making postprocessing blends more transparent in their center, possibly revealing global effects behind them.

 ## Properties:

 | **Property:** || **Function:** |